open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 elementals, fey, fiends, or undead.
 The circle affects a creature of the chosen type in the following ways:

--   The creature can’t willingly enter the cylinder by nonmagical means.
-    > If the creature tries to use teleportation or interplanar travel
-    > to do so, it must first succeed on a Charisma saving throw.
+The creature can’t willingly enter the cylinder by nonmagical means.
+If the creature tries to use teleportation or interplanar travel to do so, it must first succeed on a Charisma saving throw.

--   The creature has disadvantage on attack rolls against targets within
+The creature has disadvantage on attack rolls against targets within the cylinder.
-    > the cylinder.

--   Targets within the cylinder can’t be charmed, frightened, or
-    > possessed by the creature.
+Targets within the cylinder can’t be charmed, frightened, or possessed by the creature.

 When you cast this spell, you can elect to cause its magic to operate in the reverse direction, preventing a creature of the specified type from leaving the cylinder and protecting targets outside it.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the duration increases by 1 hour for each slot level above 3rd.
+At Higher Levels.
+When you cast this spell using a spell slot of 4th level or higher, the duration increases by 1 hour for each slot level above 3rd.

 #### Magic Jar

-> *6th-­level necromancy*
->
+##### 6th level necromancy

-> **Casting Time:** 1 minute
+**Casting Time:** 1 minute

->
-> **Range:** Self
+**Range:** Self

->
-> **Components:** V, S, M (a gem, crystal, reliquary, or some other
-> ornamental container worth at least 500 gp)
+**Components:** V, S, M (a gem, crystal, reliquary, or some other ornamental container worth at least 500 gp)

->
-> **Duration:** Until dispelled
+**Duration:** Until dispelled

 Your body falls into a catatonic state as your soul leaves it and enters the container you used for the spell’s material component.
 While your